* * * * * * *

 You can, of course, buy pumpkins and use them for canning.
 But, the best tasting pumpkins are always the ones you grew yourself.
 They are sure a lot better than store bought, canned pumpkin.

 Note: The USDA does not recommend that you puree pumpkin prior to canning.
-Canning pumpkins in cubed form, is recommended.
+Canning pumpkins in cubed form, is the recommended method.

 Quality: When canning, always use sound, healthy fruit.
 Pumpkins and squash should have a hard rind and stringless, mature pulp of ideal quality, for cooking fresh.
 Small size pumpkins (sugar or pie varieties) make better products for both eating fresh and for storing by canning.